Per-user memory

 User isolation is enforced by the API: Store::for_user(id) returns a handle scoped to a single user, and every SQL query bound through it filters on that user id.
 There is no code path that mixes data across users.

-Long-term memories are embedded as vectors.
-On each request, Coulisse embeds the incoming message and retrieves the top-k most similar memories by cosine similarity.
+When user_state: true, Coulisse embeds each stored fact as a vector at write time.
+On every request, it embeds the incoming user message and retrieves the top-k most similar facts by cosine similarity.
 That's how context from a conversation two weeks ago can surface when it becomes relevant again.

 Auto-extraction ("remember what matters")

-When you set memory.extractor in YAML, every completed exchange fires a background task that:
+When user_state: true, every completed exchange fires a background task that:

 - Sends the last user-turn + assistant-turn to a cheap model with a focused prompt: "list any durable facts or preferences about the user; return